-The readout in the above examples was obtained during the evaluation of two decoding methods based on $H^{code}(\hat{\boldsymbol{x}})$ in Eq.(\ref{eq:43}).
-First, we evaluated the MCMC decoding.
-Starting from a random state, we sampled $\hat{\boldsymbol{x}}$ using a rejection-free MCMC sampler and stored a sequence $\{ \hat{\boldsymbol{x}}\}$ by executing MCMC loops many times.
-The performance was evaluated by independently repeating the same simulation, obtaining many sampled sequences $\{ \hat{\boldsymbol{x}}\}$.
-We evaluated the average probability that $\{ \hat{\boldsymbol{x}}\}$ involves the error-free state $\hat{\boldsymbol{z}}$, which gives the success probability of decoding.
-In addition to MCMC decoding, we performed a two-stage decoding, which we refer to as MCMC-BF hybrid decoding.
-In this method, we sampled the sequence $\{ \hat{\boldsymbol{x}}\}$ using the same rejection-free MCMC sampler in the first stage.
-In the second stage, each element of the sequence $\{ \hat{\boldsymbol{x}}\}$ is decoded using the BF algorithm to eliminate the errors in $\hat{\boldsymbol{x}}$ and update $\{ \hat{\boldsymbol{r}}\} $.
-Then, we evaluated the average probability that $\{ \hat{\boldsymbol{r}}\} $ involves $\hat{\boldsymbol{z}}$, which gives the success probability of this hybrid decoding.
+The readout in the above examples has been obtained during the evaluation of the following two decoding methods based on $H^{code}(\hat{\textbf{x}})$ in Eq.(\ref{eq:43}).
+First, we have evaluated the MCMC decoding.
+Starting from a random state, we have sampled $\hat{\textbf{x}}$ using a rejection-free MCMC sampler and stored a sequence $\{ \hat{\textbf{x}}\}$ by executing MCMC loops many times.
+The performance has been evaluated by independently repeating the same simulation, obtaining many sampled sequences $\{ \hat{\textbf{x}}\}$.
+We have evaluated the average probability that $\{ \hat{\textbf{x}}\}$ involves the error-free state $\hat{\textbf{z}}$, which gives the success probability of decoding.
+In addition to MCMC decoding, we have performed a two-stage decoding, which we refer to as MCMC-BF hybrid decoding.
+In this method, we have sampled the sequence $\{ \hat{\textbf{x}}\}$ using the same rejection-free MCMC sampler in the first stage.
+In the second stage, each element of the sequence $\{ \hat{\textbf{x}}\}$ has been decoded using the BF algorithm to eliminate the errors in $\hat{\textbf{x}}$ and update $\{ \hat{\textbf{r}}\} $.
+Then, we have evaluated the average probability that $\{ \hat{\textbf{r}}\} $ involves $\hat{\textbf{z}}$, which gives the success probability of this hybrid decoding.
 The MCMC decoding can be identified with simulated annealing.
 Similarly, the MCMC-BF hybrid decoding can be viewed as a combination of simulated annealing and subsequent classical error correction.